 Mt.
 Bachelor is a part of the Ikon Ski Pass network.
 This allows you to buy one lift pass, and ski at all or most of the Ikon-sponsored slopes with it throughout the year, depending on the type of pass you bought.

 Mt.
-Bachelor's slopes see on average 462 inches (182 cm) of snowfall a year.
-That is almost 38 feet a year!
+Bachelor's slopes see on average 462 inches (11.7 meters) of snowfall a year.
+That is almost 38 feet every year!

 Mt.
 Bachelor Ski Resort Elevation